mehranghamaty/html-compiler/README.md

 python compiler.py html_fragments html_pages test_out
 ```

-At the moment it removes all the white space, since you won't be needing that in production.
+At the moment it removes all the white space, since you won't be needing it in production.